Travel guide

-eSIM for Bosnia and Herzegovina: Coverage, Data, and Activation
+eSIM for Bosnia and Herzegovina – Coverage, Data Plans, and Activation without Roaming

 Viajero con eSIM para Bosnia y Herzegovina junto al puente de Mostar

-An eSIM for Bosnia and Herzegovina gives you internet as soon as you land in Sarajevo, without looking for stores or paying the expensive roaming charges applied by a country outside the European Union.
-In this guide, you will see the actual coverage, which operators the network uses, and how many GB you need to move between Sarajevo, Mostar, and the Kravice waterfalls.
+An eSIM for Bosnia and Herzegovina gives you internet as soon as you land in Sarajevo, without having to look for stores or pay the extremely expensive roaming charges applied by a country outside the European Union.
+In this guide, you will see the actual coverage, which operators the network uses, and how many GB you need to travel between Sarajevo, Mostar, and the Kravice waterfalls.

 Does an eSIM work well in Bosnia?

 Bosnia is not part of the European Union, so "roaming like at home" rates do not apply here.
-This makes the eSIM the most practical and economical option: you buy a local data plan, activate it in a minute, and browse without changing your Spanish number or spending money on a physical SIM from a kiosk.
-The country's mobile coverage is solid in Sarajevo, Mostar, Banja Luka, Tuzla, and the main routes; in mountain areas or remote villages, the signal may drop to 3G, which is normal in a country with such marked terrain.
-If you visit several Balkan countries on the same trip, a eSIM for the Balkans covering the entire region might suit you better.
+This makes the eSIM the most practical and economical option: you buy a local data plan, activate it in a minute, and browse without changing your Spanish number or spending on a physical SIM from a kiosk.
+The country's mobile coverage is solid in Sarajevo, Mostar, Banja Luka, Tuzla, and on main routes; in mountainous areas or remote villages, the signal may drop to 3G, which is normal in a country with such marked terrain.
+If you visit several Balkan countries on the same trip, consider whether a regional eSIM is more worthwhile than a plan just for Bosnia; in the myths section below, you'll see when each option is convenient and when it's better to opt for an international chip versus an eSIM.

-Traveler with eSIM for Bosnia and Herzegovina next to Mostar bridge
+Traveler with eSIM for Bosnia and Herzegovina next to the Mostar bridge

-Traveler with eSIM for Bosnia and Herzegovina next to Mostar bridge
+Traveler with eSIM for Bosnia and Herzegovina next to the Mostar bridge

 Coverage and local operators

-The Bosnian mobile market is shared among three main operators, and a good eSIM relies on their networks to give you the best available signal in each area:
+The Bosnian mobile market is divided among three main operators, and a good eSIM relies on their networks to give you the best signal available in each area:

 BH Telecom Sarajevo, Zenica, central part of the country 4G / LTE